-- 1. Reduce the number of persons in any work area to comply with the 2m physical distancing guideline recommended by the Scottish Government (e.g. relocate workers to other tasks, review work schedule and task sequence, consider starting and finishing times etc). - 2.
-Review work practices, mindful of close-working arrangements.
-Coach site personnel to self-assess their task for physical distancing and transmission points. - 3.
-Supervise or mentor appointment of COVID-19 Compliance Officer to specifically monitor adherence to physical distancing and hygiene etiquette.
+- NEW > Reduce the number of persons in any work area, e.g. relocate workers to other tasks, review work schedule and task sequence, consider starting and finishing times etc. - Review work practices, mindful of close-working arrangements.
+Coach site personnel to self-assess their task for physical distancing and transmission points. - NEW > Supervise to monitor adherence to physical distancing and hygiene etiquette.